 It’s a long lonely road through the jungle that leads to the Maya ruins of Calakmul in the Yucatan Peninsula of Mexico.
-Nothing but 25 miles of solid forest packed with spider monkeys, tarantulas, toucans and coatis.
+25 miles of nothing but solid forest packed with spider monkeys, tarantulas, toucans and coatis.
 Yet halfway to the ruins you’ll encounter a big surprise.
 Smack in the middle of the jungle is a museum, the Museum of Calakmul.
 Our first thought was Wow, this must be bad.
 Then we walked inside.

 We were shocked to discover a large new building filled with beautifully-designed and modern exhibits.
 The layout flows smoothly between four different areas.
 From the geology of the Yucatan Peninsula to the history of the Calakmul ruins to local wildlife past and present, you can expect to spend up to an hour learning about this amazing corner of the world.

 My favorite area features the biodiversity of Calakmul where we learned about the wildlife and plants that inhabit this jungle.